 Half life of data is infinite

 Forrester Research estimates that as much as 60 to 73% of the data being collected is never successfully used for any strategic purpose.
-Usually accumulation is considered to be an indicator of richness but is it true for data (Is it the new oil?)
+Usually accumulation is an indicator of richness but is it true for data (Is it the new oil?)
 Does data make us rich or it could make us poor?
 What is the length of time the data is kept these days – “forever” Data is gold for the company that stores it (data-centers) but is an expense for the company that owns it.
-I think the time is coming when the cost of holding data and computing data should appear as a separate line item and also in the book keeping.
-This could trigger a beginning of companies making policies and informed decision about Data Defecation or sequestration.
+I think the time is coming when the cost of holding data and computing data should appear as a separate line item on profit-loss statements and therefore in the book-keeping.
+This could trigger a beginning of companies making policies and informed decision about data defecation or sequestration.

-Where will this energy come from? – It has to be Solar: The potential of solar power is huge.
-The total energy that we receive from sun is 7 times the total electricity we consumed in 2017.The state of Texas in the US alone, if covered with solar power generation, can generate 50-100 times the power needed by the whole world!
-The exponential increase in demand of electricity due to digital world cannot be met by fossil fuel based power generation.
-Semiconductor Industry Association (SIA) calculates that, at the rate things are going using today’s approaches to chip engineering, “computing will not be sustainable by 2040, when the energy required for computing will exceed the estimated world’s energy production.”
+Where will this energy come from? – It must be solar: The potential of solar power is huge.
+The total energy that we receive from the sun in one hour is the total electricity the world consumed in 2017.The state of Texas in the US alone, if covered with solar power generation, can generate 50-100 times the power needed by the whole world!
+The exponential increase in demand of electricity due to digital world cannot be met by fossil fuel-based power generation.
+Semiconductor Industry Association (SIA) calculated that computing will not be sustainable by 2040, when the energy required for computing will exceed the estimated world’s energy production.
 There is a high chance that we are the tipping point of harnessing the solar power.

 The above discussion indicates that we could see a breakthrough in either or combination of the following:

-- Competitive solar power leading to exponential rise in power generation using solar energy
+- Competitive solar power generation and storage leading to exponential rise in solar power generation.

 Human behaviour is most difficult to change and hence it is less likely that CIOs would adopt a data defecation or sequestration policy in near future although I do believe it would emerge as a topic for discussion after a decade.
-Therefore my bet for near future is on the first two – tipping point for solar energy or discovery of a new material for computation.
+Therefore, my bet for near future is on the first two points – tipping point for cheaper solar energy (and battery) or discovery of a new material for computation.